nimbusscale/dominant-species/packages/frontend/docs/system-architecture.md

 ![Game State Patch Flow](./img/game-state-flow.drawio.svg "Game State Patch Flow")

 When a player takes an action on their client, a GSP is created and sent to the backend.
 The backend updates its version of the game state using the GSP and then forwards it to all other clients in the game.
-These clients apply the GSP to update their game states, ensuring all players see the latest state.
+These clients apply the GSP to update their game states, ensuring all playerIds see the latest state.

 If a client disconnects (e.g., due to a browser refresh or crash), it can reconnect and retrieve the current game state from the backend.